shourya-khatiyan/Ai_workout_trainer_web/USER_MANUAL.md

 2. Try a smaller file size
 3. Refresh the page and try again

+### Video Analysis Taking Too Long

+1. Shorter videos analyze faster
+2. Ensure the video shows clear movements
+3. Wait for the progress indicator to complete

+### Training Won't Start

+1. Make sure a video is loaded
+2. Wait for video analysis to complete
+3. Ensure camera is enabled and detecting poses

 ### Slow Performance

 1. Close unnecessary browser tabs